B-Kiraly/Benndots-HGengine-ROMhack/README.md

 (Mart Inventories) For changes to what is carried in PokeMarts and department stores: armips/asm/custom/mart_items.s+

 (Item Data) For changes to the price of items and what they do: data/itemdata/itemdata.c

+(Trainer data) For changes to trainer parties, levels and movesets: armips/data/trainers/trainers.s

 (Fossil Revival Options) For my expansions to the fossil-to-pokemon revival mechanic options: armips/asm/custom/scrcmd_fossils.c